erigontech/erigon/README.md

 Erigon can be used as an Execution Layer (EL) for Consensus Layer clients (CL).
 Default configuration is OK.
 CL relies on availability of receipts – don't prune them: don't add character `r` to `--prune` flag.
-However, old receipts are not needed for CL and you can safely prune them with `--prune.r.before=<old block number>` in combination with `--prune htc`.
+However, old receipts are not needed for CL and you can safely prune them with `--prune htc`.

  ## ETH2 Deposit Contract Block Number